 To define your chatbot's marketing plan, ask yourself these questions:

-- Will it have any virality tools, like sharing or tweeting?
+- Will it have a virality functionality?

 - Does my chatbot need branding or any collateral along with its persona?

 Keep it relatively basic and straightforward.
 The point is to have an idea of how you are going to roll your chatbot out into the wild.

 "I have a very limited budget for chatbot promotion.
 My marketing plan will rely on telling my social followers about it and getting a few people onboard.
 My chatbot has virality potential due to the value it offers.
 I am going to implement a share function into it and try to grow its user base organically."

 Pillar 5: your business model, or "how are you going to make money?"

 You have your concept; your chatbot has the start of a voice, you have ideas on how it is going to work and how to get people using it.